fread-ink/ebook-paginator/README.md

 # ToDo

-* BUG: When paginating backwards and then forwards on the same large text element things break.
+* BUG: Off by one error with quotes at the end when backward paginating (when not caching)
 * Unit tests
 * Disable scripts from running and enable same-origin-policy while adding content, then when done adding content disable same-origin-policy before enabling scripts to run (if opts.allowScripts is true)
 * Handle top-to-bottom text flow and mixed side-to-side/top-to-bottom content